 Prerequisites The minimum requirement for entry into the International Economics program is generally a completed Bachelor's degree.
-During the admission procedure specific lectures taught on undergraduate (Bachelor) level are taken under consideration.
-To be eligible for International Economics programme, applicants are required to have passed at least some of the following courses called or their equivalents:
+During the admission procedure, specific lectures taught on undergraduate (Bachelor) level are taken into consideration.
+To be eligible for International Economics program, applicants are required to have passed at least some of the following courses called or their equivalents:

 - Microeconomics, Macroeconomics, International Trade Theory,

 These courses indicate the academic background that is assumed while students enter the program (there is also a statement of purpose and letters of recommendation required).
 Studying these subjects is highly desirable but is not the only requirement of admission.

 - + 200 Euro of additional one-time payment

 Tuition fee for PL/EU/EFTA candidates: